TheGameMecha/NPCBuilder/README.md

 ## Using the NPCBuilder Component
 * Attach this component to your NPC GameObject containing the logic for controlling how the NPC moves etc.
 * Drag in your NPC Data file and the Base model into their respective property fields
+* If you want to use only 1 material, select the "Use One Material" checkbox and drag in the material.
+This will optimize your model into 1 skinned mesh renderer, improving performance.

 ## Using the NPC Generator
 If you wish to create a large number of NPCs with variations of models for the different body parts, you can use the included NPC Generator Window to do that